-Kaplan’s Police Exams Prep 2018-2019 guarantees that you’ll pass the exam or they will give you your money back.
-The exam prep book 4 full practice exams, quizzes to help identify your strengths and weaknesses, and more.
+Kaplan’s Police Exams Prep 2018-2019 guarantees you’ll pass the exam, or they will return your money.
+The exam prep book has four full practice exams, quizzes to help identify your strengths and weaknesses, and more.

-The content of the book matches the exam blueprints for the five largest police departments in the United States (New York, Los Angeles, Chicago, Miami, and Washington D.C.).
+The book’s content matches the exam blueprints for the five largest police departments in the United States (New York, Los Angeles, Chicago, Miami, and Washington, D.C.).

 Barron’s Police Officer Exam prep book includes four full-length sample tests, two official exams from large police departments, and recommended strategies for dealing with tough questions.

 In addition, it offers time-tested advice for taking the test, time management strategies, and reading comprehension help.
 Also, the book has a companion set of flashcards available separately.
-They can be a helpful study tool in preparing to take the exam.
+They can be helpful study tools in preparing to take the exam.

 In addition to personal equipment, officers use software programs and tools like the NYPD Patternizr Software, which helps solve crime more quickly.

 Questions and Comments